siberianfox/tinygwiki/Programming-TinyG-with-the-Atmel-AVRISP-Mkii-Programmer.md

 ### Atmel Studio 6.1
 These instructions use Atmel Studio 6.1 which is currently in Beta.
-See here for some more sequencing details (details
 * First connect the programmer to the 6 pin programming header on the TinyG.
 Observe polarity - the red wire should be next to the white dot on the board.
 Plug in the programmer's USB connector to your computer running Atmel Studio 6.1
 * Apply power to the TinyG.
 The board will not program unless it's powered up.
-The board's USB does not need to be connected
+The board's USB does not need to be connected.
+If the board already has a bootloader wait for the boot loader to stop flashing the spindle direction light.
+You can also hit the reset button and wait until it stops flashing.
-* Bring up Studio 6.
+* Bring up Studio 6.1.
 If you are in a virtual machine make sure the Atmel AVRISP mkII device is connected to the virtual machine.
 * If you get a dialog about upgrading the firmware on the programmer at any point, do it.
 You may need to re-plug afterwards to re-establish connection.
 * From the menu bar select Tools / Device Programming.
 Select Tool to be AVRISP mkII and hit Apply.
 Device should read ATxmega192A3, Interface should read PDI, and a left navigation bar should appear giving you some options.
 If the Device is not ATxmega192A3 use the drop down from that field to select ATxmega192A3.
+ * If nothing shows up in the Device Signature and Target Voltages boxes click the Read buttons next to each.
 * Next go to the Fuses tab and program them according to [here](https://github.com/synthetos/TinyG/wiki/Programming-TinyG-with-the-Atmel-AVRISP-Mkii-Programmer#fuses).
 If you are not installing the boot loader select BOOTRST to be "Application Reset".
 If you are installing the bootloader select "Boot Loader Reset".
+ * Select Lockbits and make sure they are set up as listed.
 * Next go to the Memories tab and program the flash in the Flash box.
 Setting are:
  * Erase Flash before programming (checked)
  * Verify Flash after programming (checked)